-Goodwill is tested for impairment annually and is allocated to the Group's cash-generating units or groups of cash-generating units, representing the lowest level at which goodwill is monitored not larger than an operating segment.
+Goodwill is tested for impairment annually and is allocated to a cash-generating unit or groups of cash-generating units, representing the lowest level at which goodwill is monitored not larger than an operating segment.
 Gains and losses on the disposal of an entity include the carrying amount of goodwill related to the entity disposed of.
 Changes in the ownership interests in a subsidiary are accounted for as equity transactions and do not affect the carrying amounts of goodwill.

-(p) Impairment
+(n) Impairment

-At the end of each reporting period, the Group assesses whether there is objective evidence that a financial asset has been impaired.
+At the end of each reporting period, the consolidated entity assesses whether there is objective evidence that a financial asset has been impaired.
 A financial asset or a group of financial assets is deemed to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events (a "loss event") having occurred, which has an impact on the estimated future cash flows of the financial asset(s).